ErpNetDocs/dev/identity/overview.md

 # Introduction to identity in ERP.net

 ERP.net APIs use [OAuth 2](https://oauth.net/2/) for authentication and authorization.
-In OAuth 2, the authentication and authorization is performed by an Identity provider.
+In OAuth 2, the authentication and authorization is performed by an identity provider.
 ERP.net has built-in identity provider, which conforms to the [OpenID Connect](https://openid.net/connect/) specification.

 ## Why do we need OAuth 2?